Cracks in the Cabinet? Tillerson, others seen distancing themselves from Trump

 TREASURY'S MNUCHIN ISSUES STRONG DEFENSE OF TRUMP ON CHARLOTTESVILLE, SLAMS GOP OPPONENTS IN 'PRIMARIES'

-Karl Rove, former senior adviser to President George W. Bush, now a Fox News contributor, said he doesn’t necessarily think Cabinet officials are trying to put distance between themselves and Trump.
+Karl Rove, former senior adviser to President George W. Bush and now a Fox News contributor, said he doesn’t necessarily think Cabinet officials are trying to put distance between themselves and Trump.

 Rather, he suggested those officials speaking out were in the tough position of being asked to defend comments equating neo-Nazis to protesters -- and would not oblige.